Solmaz Daryani wins the 2021 FotoEvidence W Award with her long term project The Eyes of Earth about the drying of lake Urmia in Iran.

 The book is available at Amazon and the FotoEvidence bookstore on line.

-A fine review of Anahit Hayrapetyan 's Princess to Slave boo by Alison Stieven-Taylor of Photojournalism Now about violence against women in Armenia in this week's Photojournalism Now.
+A fine review of Anahit Hayrapetyan 's Princess to Slave boo by Alison Stieven-Taylor of about violence against women in Armenia in this week's Photojournalism Now.
 An important book by a courageous photographer.
 Published by FotoEvidence Press.
 Photo editor is Régina Monfort.

 Joseph Rodriguez: A Look Inside Romania